Know it, Avoid it, Report it!

-Never drink untreated surface water, whether or not algae blooms are present.
-Untreated surface water may contain other bacteria, parasites or viruses, as well as cyanotoxins that could cause illness if consumed.
+- Never drink, prepare food, cook, or make ice with untreated surface water, whether or not algae blooms are present.
+In addition to toxins, untreated surface water may contain bacteria, parasites, or viruses that could cause illness if consumed.